 5. Dwarf green stripe (Pleioblastus sp.) is an excellent edging plant.
 What it lacks in stature it makes up for in impact - its striped yellow and green leaves making for a lush groundcover.
 This is just one of the low-growing forms of running bamboo of this species.

 Typical height: 500mm.

-6. A highly ornamental 5 bamboo, Pleioblastus ‘Tsuboi’ is also a runner, best grown in a pot or planter bed lined with a root barrier.
-It will reach about 1m.
+6. Pleioblastus ‘Tsuboi’ is a highly ornamental bamboo and also a runner.
+It is best grown in a pot or planter bed lined with a root barrier.

-9. Big and bold, Gigantochloa apus grows to 12-15m tall, so make sure you have enough room!
+9. Gigantochloa apus is big and bold so make sure you have enough room for this one.

-10. The soft green foliage of Bambusa ‘Fernleaf’ emerge from tightly packed culms – great for a small hedge or screen.
+10. Bambusa ‘Fernleaf’ features soft green foliage that emerges from tightly packed culms – great for a small hedge or screen.